 Ellen worked in the nonprofit sector, developing curriculum as well training teachers, in the area of motor skills development for children and adults with disabilities.She is the Past President of the DC Chapter of the American Staffing Association and sits on the Board of the Capitol Area Staffing Association.
 She was a Speaker at the “World Diversity Leadership Summit” held at the IMF in 2009.
 She is an Executive Board Member and Treasurer of the DC Metro Business Leadership Network.

-Michelle is responsible for all Human Resource functions for 687 room Hyatt Managed property.
+Michelle is responsible for all Human Resource functions at the Hyatt Regency Crystal City in Northern Virginia.
 She hires, trains and recruits hotel staff to Hyatt specifications.
 She prepares annual HR budget and approve expenditures.
 Ensure compliance with State and Federal laws/regulations and court rulings.
 Michelle is responsible for compliance of EEO hiring and Affirmative Action plan.
 And handles Workers Compensation and unemployment claims.
 Her job also involves terminations and counseling of staff members.
 At Hyatt, Ms. Crabtree has worked with Hands on Education a specialized program working with people with disabilities.
 She has a Bachelor of Science from Purdue University and obtained certification as a Senior Professional in Human Resources (SPHR).
 Her prior employment includes: Wal-Mart Stores Inc, Hilton Hotels and Resorts.
 Ms. Crabtree has volunteered in the past for the Purdue Alumni Association (Board of Directors), Training Futures Advisory Board, and Stratford University.

 Prior to joining the GKG, in 2008 she was hired as a Manager for ICF International’s Diversity Practice.
 She has extensive experience in developing and facilitating diversity and multicultural trainings to Department of Defense, the intelligence community, and FHLB executives.
 She led and managed workforce assessments projects and developed and managed strategic consultative efforts to help leaders create inclusive and high performing organizations.